tgraupmann/ParentSteamService/README.md

 ### Sample PHP JavaScript

+#### Hosts

 The following sample `PHP` allows the user to control hosts configurations per machine using the `?computer=` query parameter to select the contents that the service uses.

 [hosts.php](PHP/hosts.php)

+#### Reboot

 The following sample `PHP` can cause the service to reboot the computer when `yes` is returned.
 After returning `yes` the file reverts to `no`.

 [reboot.php](PHP/reboot.php)

+#### End

-The following sample `PHP` can cause the service to stop the list of processes on the computer when `yes` is returned.
-After returning `yes` the file reverts to `no`.
+The following sample `PHP` can cause the service to stop the list of processes on the computer when content is returned.
+The content has a list of process names (one per line).
+Any lines prefixed with `#` are commented out.
+After the content results are returned, the page goes back to returning empty results until `end` is toggled again.

 [end.php](PHP/end.php)

+#### Manage

-The following sample `PHP` provides remote actions for `reboot`, `lock`, `unlock` for detected computers.
+The following sample `PHP` provides remote actions for `reboot`, `lock`, `unlock`, and `end` for detected computers.
 When locked, all steam domains in the `hosts` file will point to localhost and will not resolve correctly.
 When unlocked, all domain redirects will be commented out in the `hosts` file.

 [manage.php](PHP/manage.php)